arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

     </lia-keep>
     </div>

   * `del` deletes objects, and can be used as another way to remove elements of a list by index.
 The syntax will be a little different, because it is a keyword, not a list method.
 It is useful because it allows you to delete list elements in a slice.
+Slicing uses subsetting notation. the first index listed is **inclusive**, or included in the slice; this is followed by a colon; the second index listed is **exclusive**, or excluded from the slice; finally, these numbers are surrounded by square brackets.

     @sage
     <div class="python_link">